terra-money/classic-core/docs/guide/validators.md

 # Run a Validator on the public testnet

 ::: tip
-Information on how to join the current testnet (`genesis.json` file and seeds) is held [in our `testnet` repo](https://github.com/terra-project/networks/tree/master/latest).
+Information on how to join the current testnet (`genesis.json` file and seeds) is held [in our `networks` repo](https://github.com/terra-project/networks).
 Please check there if you are looking to join our latest testnet.
 :::

 __Note__: This documentation is only intended for validators of the **Soju public testnet** and the **Columbus public mainnet**